-If you are really starting to have adverse health effects from the toxic people’s behavior that you have in your life, you can refuse to see them in person.
+If you are really starting to have adverse health effects from the toxic people’s behavior you have in your life, you can refuse to see them in person.
 If you experience anxiety thinking about when your mother will next explode, fear how your mother makes you feel, or you break out in a rash when you enter your parent’s house, you need to distance yourself from your toxic parents.
 These are not healthy situations, and you do not have to subject yourself to them.

 For those times where you may want to see your mother, like on Mother’s Day, it is best to control the location in which you see her.
 Going to her house is not a great decision.
 However, meeting at a public place is a more controlled environment.
 If your mother starts to make a scene, you can simply leave.
 By maintaining as much control of the meetings as possible, you are also retaining control of the situation.
 You may even warn your toxic parent, “If you continue to talk down to me, I will leave.”
 Perhaps this will change your parent’s behavior.
 However, it can also create a more hostile environment.
-At this point, follow through on your statement, and just leave.
+At this point, follow through on your statement and just leave.
 Again, by following through, you are controlling the situation.
-Also, keep in mind that you have nothing to feel guilty over.
+Also, keep in mind that you have nothing to feel guilty about.
 You removed yourself from being hurt or belittled.
 You never need to apologize for that type of self-care.

 Finally, if push comes to shove, you may just need to stop talking to your toxic mother altogether.
 Let’s say that you have stood your ground, as outlined above: that you will continue to do things the way that works for you warned her of an action that you will take (leaving the restaurant you were meeting at for lunch), and attempted to take control of the situation.
 However, your mother is still embarrassing or hurting you, despite your effort.
 It may be time to stop talking to her altogether.
-While this is not the ideal situation, if you cannot physically or mentally handle speaking to your mother, cutting ties may be your last move to protect yourself.
+While this is not ideal, if you cannot physically or mentally handle speaking to your mother, cutting ties may be your last move to protect yourself.

 Seek Out The Help Of A Counselor If You Have A Toxic Parent

 Those who have toxic parents often seek the help of a counselor.
 They want to know what they did to deserve the treatment from their parent and why they cannot seem to make their mother or father happy.
 Enlisting the help of a counselor is a significant step to take.
-You need to realize that a toxic parent is not going to change, and if you do not want to be treated poorly, then you need to avoid contact.
+You need to realize that a toxic parent is not going to change, and if you do not want to be treated poorly, you need to avoid contact.
 Cutting off a toxic parent can be extremely hard.
 You may feel like you failed as a person or as a member of your family.
 However, you need to know that it is not your fault.
 A counselor can help you work through your feelings and move forward positively and healthily.

-Having a toxic mother, or toxic parents is hard.
+Having a toxic mother of toxic parents is hard.
 The words that are spoken hurt, the way you are treated is poorly, and the long-term implications can be hard to overcome.
 However, there are many steps you can take to manage these challenges.
 Always remember that your goal is not to change your parent; that will not happen.
 The goal is to change the way you react and respond.
-If you do not allow your mother to say hurtful things, then it will not be as bad being in her presence.
+If you do not allow your mother to say hurtful things, it will not be as bad as her presence.
 If you do not allow her to embarrass you, you will walk away from encounters with your head a little higher.
 You need to know that you are a good person and deserve to be treated with kindness and respect.
 If it were a friend who was talking down to you, would they be a friend for very long?
 Most likely not.
 So, you should not be subjected to negative treatment from family members either.